-Brandelli was born in London.
-His first work was Squire - launched in 1992, it was the first project of its type to draw and encompass many different types of design aesthetics, using art, fashion and design in a concept space in Mayfair which epitomised the beginnings of 'Cool Britannia'.
-The gallery displayed design collections within the same space as classic ‘pop art’ pieces from artists such as Allen Jones and Bridget Riley.
-Early collaborators, clients and admirers of Squire were Alexander McQueen ( who wore Squire designs to his first historic Givenchy interview), Massive Attack, Helmut Lang and most of the iconoclasts of design, music and style scenes.
-Nick Knight and Peter Saville (Photographer and Art Director respectively) were initial collaborators.
+Carlo Brandelli was born in London.
+His first work was Squire, launched in 1992, where Brandelli fused the ideas of art, architecture and design into his work.
+Early collaborators, clients and admirers of Squire were Alexander Mcqueen ( who wore Squire designs to his first historic Givenchy interview), Massive Attack, Kate Moss, Helmut Lang and most of the iconoclasts of design, music and style scenes.
+Nick Knight and Peter Saville (Photographer and Art Director respectively) were initial and current collaborators.